 [Inspiration: Evermine Occasions]

 Festive Reusable Containers

 Reusable containers in the food storage aisle at your local grocery store are looking good these days.
 Many of your favorite brands are festively designed with snowflakes, snowmen and other seasonal symbols around the holidays.
-Add a printable gift tag and some colorful twine trimming, and these reusable containers can box more than just tasty treats or a batch of our favorite no-bake energy bites (though, nosh is always good too!).
+Add a printable gift tag and some colorful twine trimming, and these reusable containers can box more than just tasty treats or a batch of our favorite no-bake energy bites.

 [Inspiration: Make and Takes]